ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 }
 ```

-And the last function to add to the `ZkSimple` class is `getRes` function.
-This function will be used to get the result of the proof check.
+Finally, the last function we’ll add to the `ZkSimple` class is the `getRes` function.
+This function is used to receive the proof verification result.
 ```ts
  async getRes(provider: ContractProvider) {
   const result = await provider.get('get_res', []);